Juneteenth: 'I hate the way it came about, but I’m glad it’s here'

 “As long as it’s represented properly, it’s not a commercial thing, I’ll get behind it,” Campbell said.

-Many of the Black business owners and organizers present Saturday had already been celebrating the Juneteenth for a while, like James Corbin, drop-in coordinator for First Followers, a re-entry program for the formerly incarcerated.
+Many of the Black business owners and organizers who were present Saturday had already been celebrating Juneteenth for a while, like James Corbin, the drop-in coordinator for First Followers, a re-entry program for the formerly incarcerated.

 “A lot of my people from Louisiana and Texas — we’ve been doing it, it’s nothing new to us,” Corbin said.
 “We just get together, do a couple of meals, have some good food and conversation.”